miku/zek/docs/zek.md

 -F
 :  Skip formatting.
 The formatter might choke on funny characters.

+-I
+:  Use verbatim innerxml instead of chardata.

 -P *NAME*
 :  If set, write out struct within a package with the given name.

+-S int
+: Read at most this many tags, approximately (0=unlimited).

 -c
 :  Emit more compact representation.
 This is the default as of 0.1.8.